Updated 1 week ago

 All you need to do is multiply the wattage of your panel by the number of daily peak sun hours.

-A homeowner installs a 400-watt solar panel and expects about four peak sun hours in a day.
+Let’s say you install a 400-watt solar panel and expect about four peak sun hours in a day.
 That means this panel would produce 1,600 watt-hours of electricity per day.
 Electricity is usually measured in kilowatt-hours, so you simply divide your 1,600 watt-hours by 1,000 to get 1.6 kilowatt-hours.

 Get an accurate estimate of how much energy solar panels will produce on your roof